CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Nonlinear quantization with cosine function

-To reduce the worker-to-server communication costs, we utilize quantization on the gradients $\nabla M$.
-The direction of gradients can be depicted by the a set of variables, or the angles of the gradient to the standard coordinate.
-Therefore, we try to encode the angle information during quantization, which approximates the deepest gradient directions explicitly.
-Let $\textbf{g}=\nabla M$ be the gradient vector, where $\textbf{g}=(g_1,...,g_n)^T$.
-The angle between the gradient vector and $i^{-\text{th}}$ axis $\textbf{a}_i=(\underbrace{0,...,0}_{i-1},1,...,0)^T$ is computed by the inner product: Accordingly, $\theta_{i}=\arccos(\frac{g_i}{\|\textbf{g}\|_2})$, where $\theta_{i}\in[0,\pi]$.
-Different to previous linear-based uniform quantization~\cite{alistarh2017qsgd,konevcny2016fl_communication}, we quantize each value in a gradient vector on the angle $\theta$ instead of the original values or the linearly transformed values~\cite{suresh2017distributed_mean_hadamard} in the Euclidean space.
-Specifically, in a normalized gradient vector, there are very few or even no values close to 1 or -1, especially when the dimension of the gradient is high.
-Therefore, we will not quantize the angle vector $\bm{\Theta}={(\theta_1,...,\theta_n)}^T$ on $[0,\pi]$; instead we compute a bound $b_{\theta}=\min(\min(\Theta),1-\max(\Theta))$ and quantize $\bm{\Theta}$ on $[b_{\theta},\pi-b_{\theta}]$, as shown in Figure~ \ref{fig:quantization_bound}.
+Different from previous linear-based uniform quantization~\cite{alistarh2017qsgd,konevcny2016fl_communication}, we quantize each value in the form of angles $\theta$ instead of the original values or the linearly transformed values~\cite{suresh2017distributed_mean_hadamard} in the Euclidean space.
+Specifically, in a normalized vector, there are very few or even no values close to 1 or -1, especially when the dimension of the vector is high.
+Therefore, we do not quantize the angle vector $\bm{\Theta}={(\theta_1,...,\theta_n)}^T$ on $[0,\pi]$; instead, we compute a bound $b_{\theta}=\min(\min(\Theta),1-\max(\Theta))$ and quantize $\bm{\Theta}$ on $[b_{\theta},\pi-b_{\theta}]$.
 The bound facilitates a more precise quantization in that it avoids the waste of quantization bins for the place where there is no value distributed.

-In addition to the automatic computation of $b_{\theta}$, we have tried manually set on it.
-Sometimes, there is one dimension dominating the gradient vector.
-It will lead to a very large $b_{\theta}$, whereas most gradients are small.
-Hence, the intensely dominated gradients prevent others from making full use of the quantization space.
-To avoid this situation, we apply the gradient clipping on the top ones as an alternative solution to get the bound $b_{\theta}$, as shown in Figure~\ref{fig:quantization_bound}.
-At the end, our quantization is a nonlinear operation that the space is partitioned unequally for the whole distribution.
+In addition to setting the exact $b_{\theta}$ for a vector, we also clip the top dimensions alternatively.
+Sometimes, there is one dimension dominating the gradient or weight vector.
+It will lead to a very large $b_{\theta}$, whereas most gradients (or weights) are small.
+Hence, the intensely dominating dimension prevents the others from making full use of the quantization space.
+To avoid this situation, we clip the top gradients or weights to get the bound $b_{\theta}$.
+In the end, our quantization is a nonlinear operation that the space is partitioned unequally for the whole distribution.